digitalocean/Kubernetes-Starter-Kit-Developers/06-setup-backup-restore/trilio.md

      -f 06-setup-backup-restore/assets/manifests/triliovault-values.yaml
    ```
    **Note:**
    Above command install both `TrilioVault Operator` and `TriloVault Manager` (TVM) Custom Resource using the parameters provided in the `triliovault-values.yaml`.
+The `TVK` version is now managed by the `tag` field in the `06-setup-backup-restore/assets/manifests/triliovault-values.yaml` file, so the helm command always have the latest version of `TVK`.
+   User can update below fields in values.yaml:
+   1. `installTVK.applicationScope` for TVK installation scoped e.g. `Cluster` or `Namespaced`
+   2. `installTVK.ingressConfig.host` for TVK UI hostname e.g. `tvk-doks.com`
+   3. `installTVK.ComponentConfiguration.ingressController.service.type` for service type to access the TVK UI e.g. `NodePort` or `LoadBalancer`

 Now, please check your `TVK` deployment: